OPS-E2E-PPE/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/managed-identity.md

 ## Caching

 By default, MSAL Python supports in-memory caching.

+>[!IMPORTANT]
-MSAL Python also support cache extensibility for managed identity, so that you may persist the token cache on disk.
-This can be useful if you are writing a command-line script in Python.
-We do not recommend sharing managed identity token cache among multiple machines.
+>MSAL Python also supports cache extensibility for managed identity, so that you may persist the token cache on disk.
+This can be useful if you are writing a command-line script and a few other limited scenarios.
+We **do not recommend** sharing managed identity token cache among multiple machines as this can result in unexpected access behaviors for users of the cache.